saaramar/ipc_kmsg_vuln_blogpost_part3/docs/index.md

 However, Instead of building all that, we can check if this number of arguments will create a good message size for us.
 At this point, we are very familiar with the memory layout, the structures, and the offsets.
 And we already have a POC that triggers `IOUserClient::sendAsyncResult64` to our mktimer's port.
 So - why not simply patch the number of arguments right before the call to `IOUserClient::sendAsyncResult64` in `notify_surface`?

 Let's see what happens if we patch it to 7.
-First, we get into the corrupting memcpy, with `ikm_header` just sitting there, PAC'd, and points to itself:
+First, we get into the corrupting memcpy, with `ikm_header` just sitting there, PAC'd, and points to one qword before its own offset in the kmsg:

 ```
 (lldb) reg read x3